MaiconNunes315/MaiconNunes315/README.md

 I'm a Fullstack Developer :smile:

-Apaixonado por tecnologia e por aprender, atualmente venho desenvolvendo meu potencial em HTMl, CSS, Javascript, NodeJs, ReactJs e Typescript, esse é meu portfólio e gostaria muito da sua ajuda para melhora-lo, então se puder deixe um feedback ao verificar os projetos desse portfolio.
-Desde já obrigado !
+Passionate about technology and learning nowadays, I brought my potential product to HTMl, CSS, Javascript, NodeJs, ReJs and Typescript, this product and I would really like your improvement, so if you can allow feedback when checking the projects in this portfolio.
+Thanks in advance!

 ## My specialties: